MilkaLichtblau/FA-IR_Ranking/README.md

 * Meike Zehlike, Francesco Bonchi, Carlos Castillo, Sara Hajian, Mohamed Megahed and Ricardo Baeza-Yates FA\*IR: A Fair Top-k Ranking Algorithm.
 Submitted for review.
 2017.

+Before the paper is published, you can request a copy by e-mail to the contact author listed below.

 ## Set-up

 ### Dependencies